How to Get Into Loyola Medical School

 Before delving into the exact scores you should aim for to maximize your chances of getting into this school, let’s discuss its competitiveness.

-Out of the 13,000 applicants that applied to Loyola, only 170 candidates enrolled in the 2026 class.
-Accordingly, the Loyola Medical School acceptance rate is a low 1.3%, meaning it is highly competitive!
+Out of the 12,000+ candidates that applied to Loyola, only 170 candidates enrolled in the 2028 class.
+Accordingly, the Loyola acceptance rate is approximately 1.4%, meaning it is highly competitive!

 Loyola Medical School GPA

-Now that you know just how challenging it will be to get into Loyola medical school, it’s essential to know what GPA you should aim for to be considered a competitive applicant.
-The graduating 2026 class had a median GPA of 3.6 in both their science prerequisites and overall GPA.
+Now that you know just how challenging it will be to get into Stitch School of Medicine, it’s essential to know what GPA you should aim for to be considered a competitive applicant.
+The average GPA and science GPA of the incoming class was 3.7 and 3.6, respectively.

 Students should aim for a GPA in this range or higher.